tetap/node-webgpu/README.md

 Further you must have [cmake installed](https://cmake.org/download/) and either in your path or at it's standard place of `C:\Program Files\CMake`

+You must have `go` installed.
+Get it at https://go.dev/

 And you must have `node.js` installed, at least version 18.
 I recommend using [nvm-windows](https://github.com/coreybutler/nvm-windows) to install it as it makes it easy to switch version